HuQ1an/MAUN/Readme.md

 Published in IEEE/CAA Journal of Automatica Sinica 24

 ## Overview :<br>
-We have propose a Memory-Augmented deep Unfolding Network, termed MAUN, for explainable and accurate HSI reconstruction.
+Deep unfolding-based methods have domained the spectral compressive imaging in recent years.
+However, their performance is still limited by the week information transmission between iteration stages.
+To address this issue, we propose a Memory-Augmented deep Unfolding Network, termed MAUN, for explainable and accurate HSI reconstruction.
 Specifically, MAUN implements a novel CNN scheme to facilitate a better extrapolation step of the fast iterative shrinkage-thresholding algorithm, introducing an extra momentum incorporation step for each iteration to alleviate the information loss.
 Moreover, to exploit the high correlation of intermediate images from neighboring iterations, we customize